edneide/data_science_courses/README.md

-# Data Science Courses
+# :computer: Data Science Studies

-Scripts criados durante os cursos de Data Science que venho fazendo.
+Scripts from online courses and books as part of my studies in Data Science.